Intelix8996/cdm-project/docs/platform-description.md

 This controller is used to expand RAM.

 The first 127 bytes in RAM address space are left as is.
-Second hals becomes paged.
+Second half becomes paged.
 We can write to controller to change page, if we read from it we get current page.

 + When we address 0x00-0x7F, we address global part of RAM.